 The largest portion of our 12.5 acre property is covered with native prairie grasses making it an incredible carbon sink.

 Recycling and composting waste.
 Poo.
 Paper.
 Cans.
 Plastic.
 Batteries.
 We pay Loraas for both garbage and recycling services, which is an additional cost to just waste removal, but the right thing to do.

 Replacing T12 fluorescent lighting fixtures with energy-efficient T8's, and installed lighting timers to reduce the amount of energy needed for lighting.

 Avoiding night light pollution by installing motion sensor night lights instead of yard lights, which supports bird and wildlife natural rhythms.

 Locating our business on the same acreage property as our home.
 Our commute to work is a short walk.

 A significant choice is offering the Canine Carpool Service:

 Providing daily canine car pool shuttle service, where each customer saves 100 km or more (depending on where they live in Regina) in vehicle carbon emissions for every one-way trip.

 Purchasing a 2014 Chevy Express van, which is significantly larger than the old Chevy Astro vans.
-Although a larger vehicle seems counter-intuitive for energy efficiency, it is "right-sized" to greatly reduce the number of days where two vans are driven to provide the daily carpool service.
-On the low-transport days, the smaller van is used.
+Although a larger vehicle seems counter-intuitive for energy efficiency, it is "right-sized" to greatly eliminate the need for two vans that were used to provide our daily carpool service.

 Scheduling as many other trips into Regina - for appointments and to purchase supplies - as possible during the morning shuttle run, therefore eliminating additional 100 km trips into the city each time.